 Because occupations involving physical labor dominate the local economy, Dale is generally considered to be a blue-collar town.
-37.76% of the Dale workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Dale is a town of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Dale who work in office and administrative support (11.42%), sales jobs (9.50%), and management occupations (7.79%).
+46.36% of the Dale workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Dale is a town of construction workers and builders, sales and office workers, and professionals.
+There are especially a lot of people living in Dale who work in office and administrative support (13.43%), sales jobs (9.39%), and management occupations (6.68%).

-Being a small town, Dale does not have a public transit system used by locals to get to and from work.
+Dale is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Dale in 2010 was $20,273, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
-This equates to an annual income of $81,092 for a family of four.
+The per capita income in Dale in 2018 was $23,002, which is lower middle income relative to Texas and the nation.
+This equates to an annual income of $92,008 for a family of four.
 However, Dale contains both very wealthy and poor people as well.

-Dale is a somewhat ethnically-diverse town.
+Dale is an extremely ethnically-diverse town.
 The people who call Dale home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Dale residents report their race to be White, followed by Black or African-American.
-Dale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 54.23% of the town’s residents.
-Important ancestries of people in Dale include Irish, English, Scots-Irish, and British.
+People of Hispanic or Latino origin are the most prevalent group in Dale, accounting for 79.47% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Dale residents report their race to be White, followed by Native American.
+Important ancestries of people in Dale include German, Scots-Irish, Irish, English, and Italian.

-The most common language spoken in Dale is English.
-Other important languages spoken here include Spanish and Japanese.
+The most common language spoken in Dale is Spanish.
+Other important languages spoken here include English and Italian.